JNRowe/vim-configs/dein.rst

         \ 'on_ft': 'ledger',
     \ })

+..

-Help read complex code by showing parentheses in different colours
+    “Help read complex code by showing parentheses in different colours”

 .. code-block:: vim

     call dein#add('luochen1990/rainbow')

+..

-Help for customising based on features
+    “Help for customising based on features”

 .. code-block:: vim

     call dein#add('magus/localcfg')

+..

-A calendar window you can use within vim
+    “A calendar window you can use within vim”

 .. code-block:: vim